-The purchase of medical equipment, supplies, and other medical items is based entirely on household reports.
-They were not included in the Medical Provider Component (MPC); therefore, all expenditure and payment data on the Other Medical event file are reported by the household.
-Data from this event file can be merged with other 2001 MEPS HC data files for the purpose of appending person-level data, such as demographic characteristics or health insurance coverage, to each Other Medical record.
+Annual counts of hospital inpatient stay utilization are based entirely on household reports.
+Information from the MEPS MPC is used to supplement expenditure and payment data reported by the household, and does not affect use estimates.

+Data from this event file can be merged with other 2001 MEPS HC data files for purposes of appending person-level data such as demographic characteristics or health insurance coverage to each hospital inpatient stay record.

-This file can also be used to construct summary variables of expenditures, source of payment, and related aspects of the purchase of medical items.
-Aggregate annual personlevel information on expenditures for other medical equipment is provided on the MEPS 2001 Full Year Consolidated Data File where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of hospital inpatient care.
+Aggregate annual person-level information on the use of hospital inpatient stays and other health services use is provided on the MEPS 2001 Full Year Consolidated Data File, where each record represents a MEPS sampled person.